angular/angular/aio/content/guide/testing-components-basics.md

 Angular can't know at compile time what kind of HTML element the `nativeElement` is or if it even is an HTML element.
-The app might be running on a _non-browser platform_, such as the server or a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), where the element may have a diminished API or not exist at all.
+The application might be running on a _non-browser platform_, such as the server or a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), where the element may have a diminished API or not exist at all.